jakebailey/talk-ts-congress-2023/slides.md

 ##

 - After the automated transform steps, there are _29_ manual changes!
-- This is obviously scary; any changes to main could break these.
+- This is obviously scary; any changes to main could break these
 - But, we are using `git` to manage these!
 - If we run the migration, `git` will pause, just like a rebase.
 Just:
   1. Fix the problem
   1. `git am --continue`
-  1. Ask the migration tool to dump the patches.
+  1. Ask the migration tool to dump the patches

 ---

 # Bundling with `esbuild`

-- Our old outputs were a handful of large-ish bundles produced by `outFile`.
+- Our old outputs were a handful of large-ish bundles produced by `outFile`
-- Lots of bundlers to choose from; we went with `esbuild`.
+- Lots of bundlers to choose from; we went with `esbuild`
 - Obviously, it's fast.
 (200 ms to build `tsc.js`)
-- Supports scope hoisting, tree shaking, enum inlining, and is pretty easy to work with.
+- Supports scope hoisting, tree shaking, enum inlining, and is pretty easy to work with
-- We still maintain a mode in our build which uses exclusively `tsc`.
+- We still maintain a mode in our build which uses exclusively `tsc`

 ---